Is India the next motorcycling powerhouse?

 I’ll admit that I’m fortunate to have friends to stop off with to keep accommodation costs to a minimum.
 That said, there are lots of deals to be had and a multitude of affordable rooms on offer.

-Head into stores to grab your latest issue, or why not subscribe to RiDE Magazine and enjoy 3 issues for just £5 in our sUMMER sale!
+Head into stores to grab your latest issue, or why not subscribe to RiDE Magazine TODAY AND NEVER MISS AN ISSUE!

 Are we going to see a new generation of bargain bikers?